Welcome to the Unofficial Blue Mountains Dictionary of Climbing

 A powerful climbing position where the climber has their elbow bent and arm muscles contracted.
 When this position is maintained it is called a lock off.
 Some climbers train their ‘lock-off strength’ by doing exercises such as chin ups and pausing at different points throughout the movement before lowering.

 Locking off also refers to securing a rope and preventing it from moving through a belay device while on belay, allowing a belayer to go hands free – for example in a situation where the belayer needs to conduct a rescue.
 This is usually done by tying a series of knots or hitches in the rope.
-Lock off techniques used for self-rescue and rescue of others are covered in Self Rescue 1.
+Lock off techniques used for self-rescue and rescue of others are covered in our Multipitch Climbing Course.

 A carabiner with a screw gate or other kind of locking mechanism that prevents the rope from unclipping accidentally.
 Locking carabiners are generally used in anchors and other areas where it’s critical that it remain closed.